Pork Chop Suey

 How to Make Pork Chop Suey

-5. Finish.
-Add the pork and pork juices back into the veggie mixture and cook for 30 seconds, or until heated through.
-Remove from the heat and garnish with green onions.
+• Finish cooking: Add the pork and pork juices back into the veggie mixture and cook for 30 seconds or until heated through.
+Remove from the heat, garnish your pork chop suey with green onions, and serve.

 Pork chop suey is simple as can be when it comes to preparation, and these extra tips will ensure your success every time!

-• Don’t Overcook.
-This recipe is at its best when the pork is still juicy and the veggies are crisp-tender, so make sure not to overcook anything.
+• Don’t Overcook: This recipe is at its best when the pork is still juicy and the veggies are crisp-tender, so make sure not to overcook anything.
 I like to use an instant read thermometer to check the pork for doneness.

-• Flavor Blast.
-Adding a splash of sherry or Shaoxing wine to the sauce can really bring out the flavors.
+• Flavor Blast: Adding a splash of sherry or Shaoxing wine to the sauce can really bring out the flavors.
 Other ideas to try include sesame oil, toasted sesame oil, a bit of hoisin sauce, or sriracha for spice.

 Serving Suggestions